manusoft/TubeSync-Windows/README.md

 ### Prerequisites
 - Windows 10 or later

+## Installation
+- Download Installtion file from [Realese](https://github.com/manusoft/TubeSync-Windows/releases)
+- Extract zip file.
+- Open certificate file and install it in your system if not installed.
+- Open Installation file and Install.

 ## Usage
 1. Paste a YouTube video link into the input field.
 2. Analyze the video link to get available download qualities.
 3. Choose the desired quality and click "Add Download."